Airport Guide

 Terminal 6 at JFK: What Changes in 2026 and How to Plan Pickup

-JFK’s new Terminal 6 opens in late 2026 with 10 gates and over a dozen airlines.
+JFK’s new Terminal 6 opens its first six gates in 2026, with 15 confirmed airlines including JetBlue, Lufthansa, Air Canada, ANA, Cathay Pacific, and Icelandair.
 This guide covers confirmed airlines, new pickup zones, the Terminal 5 connection, transition timelines, and how vetted chauffeurs ensure smooth pickups from day one.

 Terminal 6 at JFK is a brand-new facility that replaces the demolished old Terminal 6 and will eventually replace Terminal 7 as well.
-Opening in late 2026, it brings 10 modern gates (9 widebody-capable), a direct connection to Terminal 5, and new road access patterns on JFK’s north side.
+With the first six gates opening in 2026 and full completion by 2028, it will have 10 modern gates (9 widebody-capable), a direct connection to Terminal 5, and new road access patterns on JFK’s north side.
 For travelers booking a JFK car service, Terminal 6 means new pickup locations, airline transitions to track, and a brief period where your terminal assignment may change between booking and travel date.

 What Is Terminal 6?